Presidio of Monterey firefighters recognized for lifesaving actions

 |0

-This work, Presidio of Monterey firefighters recognized for lifesaving actions [Image 3 of 3], by Jennifer Leggett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Presidio of Monterey firefighters recognized for lifesaving actions, by Jennifer Leggett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT